About the Journal

-Typically the manuscript will be reviewed within 2 months.
+Typically the manuscript will be reviewed within a month.
 Should the referees' reports contradict one another or a report is unnecessarily delayed a further expert opinion will be sought.
 All our referees sign a conflict of interest statement.
 Revised manuscripts are usually returned to the initial referees within 2 weeks.
 Referees may request more than one revision of a manuscript.

 A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the referees, and may include verbatim comments by the referees.